TheRealQbit/Damitas/Damas2/README.md

 The repository has two main parts:

- - Obsidian: This is my custom 3d game engine developed using LWJGL.
+ - main: This is my custom 3d game engine developed using LWJGL, the package is called OBSIDIAN.
 Unfortunately, I couldn't use it as I couldn't fully implement the Raycasting function and so you are not able to select a piece and move it.
  - 2D: This package contains the final project itself.
 This is just a 2d version of the 3d project.

 ## Important considerations